Table of Contents

 Avoid this term due to public confusion about its meaning and its partisan signaling; if used, it should be clearly defined and sourced in the copy to reduce confusion.

-Contraception ✅ (medically accurate term; neutral term)
+Contraception ✅(medically accurate term; neutral term)

-Birth control and contraception are synonymous, though contraception can often be used for a purpose other than preventing pregnancy, such as treating menstrual pain, acne or other conditions.
+Birth control and contraception are synonymous, though contraception can often be used for purposes other than preventing pregnancy, such as treating menstrual pain, acne or other conditions.
 These terms refer to devices, medicines or procedures used to prevent pregnancies, with the beginning of pregnancy defined as implantation.
 Pregnancy cannot be detected until after implantation, when the body begins to produce pregnancy hormones.
 While contraception prevents pregnancy, it cannot end a pregnancy.

 Embryo ✅(medically accurate term; neutral term)